BlankCanvasStudio/jiujitsu/README.md

 ## Starting the CLI

-To start the CLI run: python3 run.py
+To start the CLI run: jj

 main.py shows a simple example of using the interpreter without the need for the CLI